 The 21st century has witnessed dramatic advances in every aspect of society and economics, including management.
 Within these movements, the focus of strategic management has also shifted from concentration on critical resources such as capital, technology, and know-how to human resources.
 Especially in the international market with the high pressure of intensive competition, the issues of managing and keeping talent have become essential and complicated (Rosalie, 2016).
 More and more, the Human Resources (HR) Department is playing a fundamental role in companies' operations (García-Lapresta, & González-Pachón, 2020).
-Besides recruiting, training and development, moderating the conflicts between employees' relationships, the performance appraisal system is one of the activities of Human Resources Department in an organization.
-With the objectives of enhancing the performance of the company and the individuals as well, the performance appraisal is one of the HR practices that has been introduced and become one of the sustainable competitive advantages of many multinational firms (Gruman & Saks, 2017).
+Besides recruiting, training and development, moderating the conflicts between employees' relationships, the performance appraisal system is one of the activities of Human Resources that has been introduced and become one of the sustainable competitive advantages of many multinational firms (Gruman & Saks, 2017).